fabriziogianni7/buckle-app/README.md

 # Buckle App!

-_I'm keeping improving the project on branch `going-on-after-block-magic`_
+_I'm continuing the development of the project on branch `going-on-after-block-magic`_

 ## Summary